Patrick Toner Sensei (1930-2021)

 Pat Sensei was born on 20 April 1930 in Gillingham, Kent, in England.
-He often jokingly cites the fact he shares this birth date with both Hitler and Napoleon.
+He often jokingly cites the fact he shares this birth date with Hitler.
 Another notable native of Gillingham, also with a strong Japanese link was Will Adams (1564–1620), the only non-Japanese in history to be granted Samurai status.

 Patrick spent most of his childhood in Weymouth, Dorset.

 He served in the Royal Marine Commandos serving in Malaya during the 1950s.

 Patrick has a strong bond with Japan, forged when he first visited the country in 1951.
 Since then, he has made several return visits to partake in both study and competitions.

 Patrick has a rich history in martial arts and a unique connection with Japan.

 Laconic by nature, and not one to name drop, the fact remains that Patrick has in his time trained under some of the greats of Japanese martial arts.
 During his sojourn in Tokyo in the 1960s, he was privileged to train at the Kodokan during the end of the Kyuzo Mifune era and was present during the great man’s funeral in the grand dojo at the Kodokan.
 Patrick received tuition from Donn Draeger in Judo during this time.
 He also received his 2nd Dan and branch instructor’s grade in Kyokushin Karate from Mas Oyama and was also fortunate enough to train under the eccentric O Sensei, Morihei Ueshiba in Aikido.

 Patrick was captain of the New Zealand Judo team in 1966, and training partner for Rick Littlewood during Rick’s build up to the 1972 Olympics.